The best camping blankets 2023: for camping coziness throughout the year

 For more details, see how Advnture tests products.

 For a seemingly simple product, there are many varieties of camping blankets.
 Remember that blankets are different to camping quilts.
 If you're interested in a quilt, see our feature on camping quilt vs sleeping bag.
-Otherwise, read on for the lowdown on what to consider when choosing the best camping blanket.
+Otherwise, read on for the lowdown and a few FAQs to help you consider what's important when choosing the best camping blanket.

 Have a think about where and how you plan to use your new camping blanket before you invest.
 If you’re going wild camping or usually only camp for a weekend at a time, then small, lightweight models that compress into a stuff sack so that they can fit into or strap onto your backpack are your best bet.
 Look for lighter designs weighing under 500g.